sagorluc/Event-Registration-System/EventRegistration/README.md

 ### API Endpoints

 ##### Event List and Create:
-* Use the /api/event_lc/ endpoint to retrieve a list of events or create a new event.
+* Use the /api/event_lc/
+* endpoint to retrieve a list of events or create a new event.

 ##### Event Retrieve, Update, and Delete:
-* Access details of a specific event or update/delete it using the /api/event_rud/<event_id>/ endpoint.
+* Access details of a specific event or update/delete it using the /api/event_rud/<event_id>/

 ##### Guest List and Create:
-* Retrieve a list of guest registrations for an event or register new guests using /api/guest_lc/<event_id>/.
+* Retrieve a list of guest registrations for an event or register new guests using /api/guest_lc/<event_id>/

 ##### Guest Retrieve, Update, and Delete:
-* Access details of a specific guest registration or update/delete it using /api/guest_rud/<guest_id>/.
+* Access details of a specific guest registration or update/delete it using /api/guest_rud/<guest_id>/

 ### Dependencies
 - Django